/r/Vulcan

 [literally: "Means existence as-Vulcan (to) adopt philosophy, way of-life with-logic and beneficial.
 Not able-to-disregard that philosophy merely for-one's-own-gain - no-matter-how important that gain."]

-In the second sentence of both quotes, ish is being used as a determiner (ish ha'kiv "that life", ish ven-dol-tar "that philosophy").
-We can also see that it is placed before the determined word and is not affixed to it—although it couldn't be affixed to ven-dol-tar anyway, or this would result in more than three words connected to each other through hyphens, which is totally forbidden in Golic Vulcan (you could not have ish-ven-dol-tar).
+In the first quote, we have ish ha'kiv "that life" and, in the second quote, we have ish ven-dol-tar "that philosophy" and ish nazh-kap "that gain".
+In all three cases, ish is clearly used as a determiner, and we can see that it is placed beore the determined word and is not affixed to that word—although it couldn't be affixed to ven-dol-tar anyway, or this would result in more than three words connected to each other through hyphens, which is totally forbidden in Golic Vulcan (you could not have ish-ven-dol-tar).

 Words like nash-gad "today" (literally "this day"), nash-veh "I", "me" (lit. "this one") and ish-veh "he", "she", "it" in Modern Golic or just "it" in Traditional Golic (lit. "that one") lead many, perhaps most people into thinking that, when demonstratives are used as determiners in Golic Vulcan, they are prefixed to the word they modify (much like adjectives usually are).
 But the examples above show us otherwise.
 Plus, demonstratives are, in fact, not represented with an hyphen after the last letter when they appear alone in the VLI dictionaries (unlike combining adjectives, which are represented either with an hyphen or an apostrophe—to indicate they are prefixed to the modified word).
 Words like nash-veh, ish-veh, nash-gad, etc. would be actual compounds; each of them consisting of a unit rather than just a word modified by a demonstrative adjective/determiner.
 As a means of comparison, it is said in the VLI that nesh-sehlat "black sehlat" is likely a particular type of sehlat (much like the Earth's black bear); so, it could rather be assumed to refer to a sehlat which happens to be black (they are apparently leaving it up to each person to decide).
 In the first case, nesh-sehlat would be an actual compound, whereas in the second case it would simply be the noun sehlat described by the combining adjective nesh- "black"—in contrast to a black bear (which is not just a bear that happens to be black; as, for example, Humans can happen to have black hair, as well as blonde, red or brown hair).